Importing Assets

 ImportAssetsfilesImportassetsImportassets.jpg

-1. Create a .csv file with the assets you would like to import.
+1. Create a CSV file containing the assets you want to import.
 You can easily create a .csv file using Microsoft Excel (save as CSV).
-Columns in the .csv are fields to import for each asset, and rows in the .csv are the individual assets.
+Columns in the file are fields to import for each asset, and rows are the individual assets.
 See the image below for an example.

 .csv file ready for import into SysAid